-A Freight Advisory Workgroup advises COMPASS staff on how to best integrate freight considerations into CIM 2040 2.0 by providing feedback on appropriate freight performance measures and the collection and analysis of freight data.
-The workgroup will also help COMPASS identify regional freight needs and deficiencies and stay informed of the issues facing the freight community.
+A Freight Advisory Workgroup advises COMPASS staff by providing feedback on appropriate freight performance measures and the collection and analysis of freight data.
+The workgroup also helps COMPASS identify regional freight needs and deficiencies and stay informed of the issues facing the freight community.

 2008 Treasure Valley Truck Freight Data Collection Project

 In 2008, COMPASS and the Idaho Transportation Department coordinated the first truck freight data collection project for the Treasure Valley.
 The primary reason for this project was to collect data at the local level to begin to understand and recognize the importance of truck freight in southwest Idaho.
 The project consisted of three related data collection efforts: a commercial vehicle intercept survey, an external station license plate survey, and a commercial vehicle survey.

 2014/2015 Agricultural Freight Study

 Agriculture is one of the primary economic drivers in the region, particularly in Canyon County, yet historically, very little has been known about the transportation routes and needs associated with farm freight.
 In July 2014, COMPASS began work on an agricultural freight study to identify important routes used for hauling farm produce from fields to processors, and from processors to market.
 Identifying key routes was a first step in ensuring they are preserved and well-maintained so they can continue to serve the agricultural community.
 The study was completed in fall 2015.

 2015 SHRP2 Freight Data Collection